 - Spouses: Spouses of current Recreation members are eligible to play Intramurals if they are Recreation members as well.
 (More info is available on Membership.)

-- Current intercollegiate team members - Current varsity, junior varsity, “Red Shirt,” scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below) in the intramural program.
-This athlete is also ineligible to participate while their sport is in “season.”
+- Current intercollegiate team members: Current varsity, junior varsity, red shirt, scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below) in Intramurals.
+These athletes are also ineligible to participate while their sport is in season.
 An exception will be granted if athletic coach allows.

-Athletic Sport Related Intramural Sport Football Flag Football Basketball Basketball Soccer Soccer Baseball or Softball Softball Tennis Any racquet sport Cross Country and Track Any racing event Golf Golf Volleyball Volleyball (Indoor or Sand)
+Athletic Sport Related Intramurals Football Flag Football Basketball Basketball Soccer Soccer Baseball or Softball Softball Tennis Any racquet sport Cross Country and Track Any racing event Golf Golf Volleyball Volleyball (Indoor or Sand)

 - Former intercollegiate team members: Former intercollegiate team members are not allowed to play the same or related sport within one calendar year from the last day of being on a varsity roster.
 Only one former varsity player may be on a roster of the same or related sport for state, regional or national tournaments.

 - Professional athletes: Professional athletes cannot participate in the same sport, or related sport, in Intramurals.

 - Playoff tournament eligibility: No player may be added to a roster once the playoffs have begun.
 Only players on the regular season roster will be eligible to play.
 It is the duty of the team captain to be sure the roster is accurate before heading into the playoffs.
 For events that are single or double elimination tournaments, new players cannot be added to a roster once the semi-finals begin.